 - Tricyclic antidepressants

 - Selective serotonin reuptake inhibitors (SSRIs)

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs)

 Sleep medicine doctors take a holistic approach toward managing narcolepsy.
 Patients often need to make adjustments to their schedules, routines, and daily habits in order to get the symptoms under control.
 Behavioral sleep medicine includes establishing a regular sleep schedule.
 It’s important for patients to get to bed and wake up at the same times every day, even on the weekends.
 It’s also helpful to schedule frequent naps during the day.
 Often, a 20-minute nap is all that’s needed to restore wakefulness for the next few hours.
-Narcolepsy patients can also try avoiding alcohol and nicotine, avoiding caffeine in the evening, exercising every day, and following good sleep hygiene practices.
+Narcolepsy patients can also try avoiding alcohol and nicotine, heavy meals, avoiding caffeine in the evening, exercising every day, and following good sleep hygiene practices.